 This ignited a feud that had fans expecting the unexpected and became crucial in finally turning the tide in the rating war against Ted Turner’s WCW.

-However, it was four years before, in the Memphis-based USWA promotion, where Mr. McMahon reared his ugly head for the first time.
+However, it was four years before, in the Memphis-based USWA promotion, that Mr. McMahon reared his ugly head for the first time.

 This was a shocking albeit confusing revelation because it was not yet publicly acknowledged that Vince McMahon had a more (much more) significant role within the WWF.